- ICH GCP

-Povidone-iodine Irrigation for Prevention of Intra-abdominal Abscess in Pediatric Perforated Appendicitis: A Multi-center Stepped Wedge Cluster Randomized Study (PAPPA)
+Povidone-iodine Irrigation for Prevention of Intra-abdominal Abscess in Pediatric Perforated Appendicitis: a Multi-center Stepped Wedge Cluster Randomized Study (PAPPA)

-May 22, 2023 updated by: KuoJen Tsao, The University of Texas Health Science Center, Houston
+February 6, 2025 updated by: KuoJen Tsao, The University of Texas Health Science Center, Houston

 Povidone-iodine Irrigation for Prevention of Intra-abdominal Abscess in Pediatric Perforated Appendicitis